Can You Eat Pepperoni When Pregnant?

 There are pepperoni alternatives which are safer to consume during pregnancy.
 The safer pepperoni alternatives are:

-• Pepperoni made from turkey as it has lower fat and saturated fat content.
+- Pepperoni made from turkey has lower fat and saturated fat content.

-• Buy pepperoni which has no nitrate and nitrite in it.
+- Buy pepperoni which has no nitrate or nitrite in it.
 Read the packet label before buying.

-• Substitute pepperoni with lean ground turkey or grilled chicken breast in the foods such as pizza.
-Also, make the pizza from whole-grain tortilla or pita.
+- Substitute pepperoni with lean ground turkey or grilled chicken breast in foods such as pizza.
+Also, make the pizza from a whole-grain tortilla or pita.

 Ways to Eat Pepperoni During Pregnancy

-• Make a soup of pepperoni by cutting it in small pieces and then adding to any soup or stew.
+- Make a soup of pepperoni by cutting it into small pieces and then adding it to any soup or stew.

-• Use it as pasta topping cut in small pieces.
+- Use it as a pasta topping, cut into small pieces.

 Pepperoni Pizza While Pregnant – Warnings and Recipe

 Pepperoni pizza is one of the most craved pepperoni food items during pregnancy.
-However eating pepperoni is not advised during pregnancy due to its high fat, sugar, spice and nitrate/nitrite content.
-So when a craving for pepperoni pizza arises in pregnant women, its best to make it at home with healthy ingredients.
+However, eating pepperoni is not advised during pregnancy due to its high fat, sugar, spice and nitrate/nitrite content.
+So when a craving for pepperoni pizza arises in pregnant women, it’s best to make it at home with healthy ingredients.
 This will prevent the question of ‘can pregnant women eat pepperoni pizza.’
-This will also ensure the health content and the pregnant women pepperoni craving will also be satisfied.
-So below is the way to make pepperoni pizza.
+This will also ensure the health content, and pregnant women pepperoni craving will also be satisfied.

-Pepperoni pizza can be easily made at home with few ingredients.
-However, remember to purchase pepperoni which has no nitrates and nitrite content to avoid pepperoni nitrates pregnancy side-effects.
+Pepperoni pizza can be easily made at home with a few ingredients.
+However, remember to purchase pepperoni which has no nitrates or nitrite content to avoid pepperoni nitrates pregnancy side effects.

 Ingredients